-The most famous sightseeing in Amorgos is the amazing monastery wedged into a huge precipice, at a 300m height from the level of the sea, called the Monastery of Hozoviotissa, which became the trademark of Amorgos.
-The island is also famous for its wonderful beaches, with fine sand, palm trees, surrounded by huge cliffs, where nudism is practiced.
-It is also an island ideal for trekking since it is quite small and has impressive wild geography.
+The most famous sight in Amorgos is the magnificent monastery wedged into a huge precipice, at a 300-meter altitude from sea level, called the Monastery of Hozoviotissa, which became the trademark of Amorgos.
+The island is also famous for its wonderful beaches & fine sand, surrounded by huge cliffs, where nudism is practiced.
+It is also ideal for trekking since it has impressive wild geography.

-Amorgos has two ports, Katapola in the south-west and the little port of Aegiali in the north-east, which you can reach by ferries from Piraeus or from other islands.
-Amorgos central port is Katapola, a place boarded with white windmills, blue and white painted little houses, full of narrow streets leading to a gorgeous Venetian castle.
+Amorgos has two ports, Katapola in the southwest and the Aegiali in the northwest, both of which you can reach via ferries from Piraeus or other islands of the Aegean.
+Amorgos' main port is Katapola, a place with white windmills, whitewashed little houses, and narrow streets.

-The main town is called Chora and is a pure marvel: situated in the Kastro (castle) quarter, the little village will offer greats sights to the lucky visitor.
-With its streets giving the feeling of being lost in a labyrinth and a superb paved central square, Hora carries its visitors into a unique place with a magical atmosphere.
+The main town is called Chora and is a pure spectacle: situated below a Venetian Castle, the charming village will offer great sights to the lucky visitor.
+With its streets giving the feeling of being lost in a labyrinth and a superb, paved central square, Chora bewitches its visitors with its quaint setting and magical atmosphere.

-The following information will help every visitor who wishes to see all the beauties and marvels of Amorgos, to learn some important things about the island, like its history, its architecture, where to find the best beaches, etc, and all the facilities and accommodation it has to offer.
+The following information will help every visitor who wishes to see all the beauties of Amorgos, to learn some important things about the island, like its history and architecture, where to find the best beaches, etc. as well as all the facilities and accommodations it has to offer.